 Seattle House Flipping Tips

 Flippers should try and find the right house that is structurally sound and only needs some cosmetic changes.
-Kitchen and bathroom updates often bring the highest rate of return on a renovation investment, along with improving the curb appeal .
+Kitchen and bathroom updates often bring the highest rate of return on a renovation investment.

 Between 2004 and 2007, almost anyone could flip a house and make a profit.
 Property prices were increasing so rapidly that a flipper could buy a place, hold on to it for a few months, and sell it for more than when they bought it, regardless of any renovations.
-However, since the Great Recession ended, making a profit on a flip has become much harder.
+However, in the last 5-10 years making a profit on a flip has become much harder.

 In 2007, The State of Washington Legislature passed the House Bill 1843 and law requiring property owner developers, which includes house flippers, to be registered and bonded as general contractors.
 This helped to put a dent in the level of house flipping in the area.
 So if you are considering house flipping in Seattle, becoming a registered general contractor may be necessary.
 Make sure to do the required research to find out for sure.